Midnight Love: Recording

+A Roland TR-808 similar to the one Gaye used throughout the recording of Midnight Love.

 One of the first songs Gaye had worked on with musician Odell Brown was a reggae-influenced track that Gaye and Brown had recorded around October 1981.
 The then-Rolling Stone reviewer David Ritz had arrived to Belgium in April 1982 after he had been tipped off about where Gaye was.
 Despite Gaye's pleas to not meet up with him, Ritz eventually located Gaye in his Ostend apartment not too far from Cousaert's pension, where he and Gaye reluctantly continued their interviews that led to the 1985 book Divided Soul.

 According to Ritz, he had seen several S&M comicbook-type publications on Gaye's bookshelf.
 Said to have been disgusted with this, Ritz told Gaye "you need some sexual healing".
 Ritz then alleged Gaye told him to write a poem.
-However, this story was disputed by Gaye's friends, family members and fellow musicians.

 When Cousaert was told of this story, he denied Ritz ever having anything to do with the song except for its title.
 Musicians Odell Brown and Gordon Banks also flatly denied Ritz's accounts, with Brown stating: "I never met the guy.
 All I was told was that he was doing an interview for Rolling Stone."

 Banks stated that what really happened is that Gaye had told Ritz he was intrigued by Amsterdam's Red Light District and Ritz had responded to it by stating Gaye needed sexual healing but "that was it.
 David didn't have anything to do with that."
 Gaye's brother Frankie also stated that all Ritz said was "not only are you sexy but your music is healing" after Gaye played the track to him.
+A reluctant Ritz later sued Gaye for royalties in 1983; by 1988, Gaye's estate had settled the matter out of court and Ritz earned a third of royalties.